Expand and zoom your workspace in Keynote on Mac

 To see the Keynote menu and other menu bar controls, move the pointer to the top of the screen.

-To return to regular view, move the pointer to the top of the screen, then click the green button or select View > Exit Full Screen.
+To return to regular view, move the pointer to the top of the screen, then click the green button or choose View > Exit Full Screen.